- Define family engagement

 Family Engagement: What Is It?

 What are your feelings about working with families?
 What do you enjoy about it?
 What seems difficult?
-While you may feel motivated to develop relationships with families and to support family engagement, it is common to feel more success in focusing on your direct interactions with children and staff members.
+While you may feel motivated to develop relationships with families and to support family engagement, it is common to feel more successful when focusing on your direct interactions with children and staff members.
 It may not seem simple to combine these practices.

 Family engagement has different meanings for different people.
 In many cases, it relates to an ongoing partnership between your program and families.
 Child development and school-age programs are committed to engaging and involving families in meaningful ways, and families are committed to actively supporting their child’s learning and development.
 The literature around family engagement highlights the following characteristics: